Want to join our programs?

 Revitalibrary @ Moccasin Bend Mental Health Institute

 Access to up-to-date library and information resources presents an opportunity for patients with mental health diagnosis to learn and maintain healthy habits and practical life skills.
 In the summer of 2016, we began the process of cleaning and removing outdated resources from the library.
 This room now has the potential to be an epicenter of creativity and connection for the residents of MBMHI.
-Join us in gathering new materials to continue the growth of this library by saving your old books to donate!
+You can join us in gathering new materials to continue the growth of this library by saving your old books to donate!